HughKeenan/boardwalk/README.md

 The favicon came from here: https://favicon.io/emoji-favicons/performing-arts

 The solution for the problem of alts not displaying came from here: https://stackoverflow.com/questions/9044611/how-to-style-alt-text-color.

+The information on how to add aria tags was obtained here: https://savvas.me/accessibility/problem-with-social-icons

 ## Acknowledgements
 I wish to acknowledge my mentor, Alan Bushell, who provided me with feedback and advice throughout this project